-We are still offering free home consultations and have two options to provide this service to our valued customers.
+We are offering free in home consultations and have two options to provide this service to our valued customers.

-First, if your building allows access, our professional design consultants can provide an in-person home consultation.
+First, our professional design consultants can provide an in-person home consultation.
 Be assured that our staff will only come to your home if they are healthy and no one in your household is ill.
 What’s more, the Alluring Window team will take extra precautions during in-home visits following CDC guidelines including:

 - Wearing N-95 Masks